Multiloop functional renormalization group approach to quantum spin systems: Abstract

 \section{Abstract}

 Renormalization group methods are well-established tools for the (numerical) investigation of the low-energy properties of correlated quantum many-body systems, allowing to capture their scale-dependent nature.
 The functional renormalization group (FRG) allows to continuously evolve a microscopic model action to an effective low-energy action as a function of decreasing energy scales via an exact functional flow equation, which is then approximated by some truncation scheme to facilitate computation.
-Here we report on our transcription of a recently developed multiloop truncation approach for electronic FRG calculations to the pseudo-fermion functional renormalization group (pf-FRG) for interacting quantum spin systems.
-We discuss in detail the conceptual intricacies of the flow equations generated by the multiloop truncation, as well as our essential refinements to the integration scheme for the resulting integro-differential equations.
-To benchmark our approach we analyze geometrically frustrated Heisenberg models on the simple cubic, face-centered cubic, and pyrochlore lattice, discussing the convergence of physical observables for higher-loop calculations and comparing with exact quantum Monte Carlo results where available.
+Here, we report on our transcription of a recently developed multiloop truncation approach for electronic FRG calculations to the pseudo-fermion functional renormalization group (pf-FRG) for interacting quantum spin systems.
+We discuss in detail the conceptual intricacies of the flow equations generated by the multiloop truncation, as well as essential refinements to the integration scheme for the resulting integro-differential equations.
+To benchmark our approach we analyze antiferromagnetic Heisenberg models on the pyrochlore, simple cubic and face-centered cubic lattice, discussing the convergence of physical observables for higher-loop calculations and comparing with existing results where available.
 Combined, these methodological refinements systematically improve the pf-FRG approach to one of the numerical tools of choice when exploring frustrated quantum magnetism in higher spatial dimensions.

 \begingroup \thefootnote{\textsection}

 \endgroup